Edbassey/My-Portfolio/README.md

 There are a lot other things I can do if not writing codes, they're and not limited to Solar/inverter installation, CCTV installation.

 **Contact me:** <br>
-You can reach me on edbassey1@gmail.com or www.LinkedIn.com/in/edubassey
+You can reach me on edbassey1@gmail.com or https://LinkedIn.com/in/edubassey

 **Hobbies:** <br>
-Reading, coding and traveling.
+Reading, programming, coding and traveling.